On the number of tuples of group elements satisfying a first-order formula: Main theorem

-Thus, we obtain the number of solutions to $\gamma'$ is equal to the number of solutions to $\gamma$ in $G$.

-\begin{proclaim}{Main theorem} In any group, the number of tuples of the group elements satisfying a formula $\gamma$ with $m$ free variables is divisible by the greatest common divisor of the centralizer of the set of all non-isolated coefficients of $\gamma$ and $n=\frac{\Delta_m}{\Delta_{m-1}}$, where $\Delta_i$ is the greatest common divisor of all minors of order $i$ of the formula matrix.
-The following conventions are assumed: $\Delta_i=0$ if $i$ larger than the number of equations; $\Delta_0=1$; $\frac{0}{0}=0$.

-\end{proclaim} {\bf Proof.} Lemma 1 and the formula reduction lemma easily imply the main theorem.
-Indeed, according to the formula reduction lemma, for any formula $\gamma$ exists a formula $\gamma'$ satisfying conditions 1) and 2) of Lemma 1 with the equal number of solutions, and $n=\frac{\Delta_m}{\Delta_{m-1}}$, where $\Delta_i$ is the greatest common divisor of all minors of order $i$ of the original formula's matrix.
-According to Lemma 1, the number of solutions to $\gamma'$ in $G$ (hence, the number of solutions to $\gamma$) is divisible by the greatest common divisor of the centralizer of the set of all non-isolated coefficients of $\gamma$ and $n$.
+\begin{proof} Lemma~\ref{l1} and Lemma~\ref{l2} easily imply the~main theorem.
+Indeed, according to Lemma~\ref{l2}, for any formula $\gamma$ there exists a~formula $\gamma'$ satisfying conditions 1) and 2) of~Lemma~\ref{l1} with the~same number of~solutions, and $n=\frac{\Delta_m}{\Delta_{m-1}}$, where $\Delta_i$ is the~greatest common divisor of~all minors of~order $i$ of~the~matrix of~the~initial formula.
+According to Lemma~\ref{l1}, the~number of~solutions to $\gamma'$ in $G$ (hence, the~number of~solutions to $\gamma$) is divisible by the~greatest common divisor of~the~centralizer of~the~set of~all non-isolated coefficients of~$\gamma$ and $n$. \end{proof}